storj/edge/docs/linksharing.md

 * `content-type` (all lowercase, typically how S3 gateway sets this header metadata on upload)
 * any other case that is found first in the list

-Metadata set through AWS S3 CLI or SDKs will be lowercase.
+Metadata header names set through AWS S3 CLI or SDKs will be lowercase.
 Uplink currently does not automatically normalize these, so it is recommended to consistently use lowercase header names when setting metadata with Uplink if you're using both Uplink and S3 to interact with your storage.

 See sections below for further details.